 - Once your USCIS approval has been received, your dossier is complete, and a child is available for you, you will receive a referral of a child in

 - Once you have accepted a match of a child, you will await a court date.
 The time frame to be assigned a court date varies greatly.
-Some families have waited as much as 12 months for a court date though others have only waited 2 or 3 months.
+Some families have waited as much as 12 months for a court date and some have waited a shorter time.

 - Once you receive a court date you will travel to Malawi and meet your child face-to-face.
 You will attend court a few days later.